mwhipple/mwhipple.github.io/technical_debt.md

 While much of the advice in the article is sound, it seems like further dilution of the metaphor: not building what you think you may need in the future but don't right now is not debt, that's being empirical and agile.
+Metaphorically this is analogous to making a smaller purchase than may be desired (but may not be needed) but there's no indication that it isn't paid for and therefore would incur a liablity.
 While the idea that it is something that needs to be managed and may not need repayment (particularly given the prospect of what amounts to feature bankruptcy) is all valid, it is important not to conflate the state of solutions that expected to be "good enough"